What To Do If You Are Stung!

 Emergency Actions To Take Next:

-- Make yourself safe, with a physical barrier or a good distance between you and the stinging insects.
+- Make yourself safe, with a physical barrier or a good distance between you and the bees or wasps.

 - Keep the casualty calm, reassured and above all still, reducing the systemic spread of venom.